7skaliahmed07/recapture-image-detection-thesis_Unina-RUG/README.md

-# Image Recapture Detection

---> Introduction

-This project is about finding if an image is original or a recaptured one.
-A recaptured image means a photo taken of a digital screen like a laptop, tablet, or smartphone.
-The aim is to detect small clues that show if the picture was taken from a screen and not directly from a digital file.

---> What is Recapture Detection

-Recapture detection helps us understand if a photo was taken from another screen.
-When someone takes a photo of a monitor, small visual marks appear because of screen pixels, reflections, or lighting.
-These clues can be used by computers to know if an image is real or recaptured.

---> Why It Is Important

-1. It helps stop stealing of important digital information.
-2. It can be used to find fake ID photos or fake screenshots.
-3. It helps in digital security and forensic work.

---> Papers Studied

-Before building the model, six main research papers were studied.
-Each one used different ideas like chromaticity maps, adversarial learning, and attention networks.
-These papers helped understand what works best for this problem.

-Some main ideas from the papers:

-- Looking at color changes that happen when screens are photographed.
-- Using special networks to separate clean images from recaptured ones.
-- Using physical light reflections to find screen images.
-- Mixing local and global image details for better prediction.

---> Technical Words Explained

-- Moiré Pattern: Strange wavy lines that appear when taking a photo of a screen.
-- Color Artifacts: Weird colors around edges in photos of screens.
-- Fourier Transform: A way to look at images using their frequency details.
-- Laplacian Filter: Finds sharp edges in an image.
-- Transfer Learning: Using a pre-trained model to save time and improve results.

---> Method Used

---># Step 1: Image Feature Extraction

-Two main image processing techniques were used:

-Fourier Transform

-- Changes the image into frequency space.
-- Helps find patterns like moiré lines.

-Laplacian Filter

-- Finds edges and small details.
-- Helps detect blur and unnatural sharpness from screens.

---># Step 2: Custom CNN Model

-A small CNN model was created for classification.
-It has four convolution layers, followed by pooling, batch normalization, dropout, and finally a dense layer with sigmoid output.
-It predicts if an image is original or recaptured.

---># Step 3: Using Transfer Learning

-Two advanced models, MobileNetV2 and EfficientNet, were also tested.

-MobileNetV2

-- Small and fast model.
-- Works well even with less data.

-EfficientNet

-- Gives high accuracy with fewer parameters.
-- Keeps fine details that help detect screen artifacts.

---> Experiments

-Eight experiments were done using different image types and model combinations:

-1. Normal image analysis and cleaning
-2. CNN on Fourier images
-3. MobileNetV2 on Fourier images
-4. MobileNetV2 on Laplacian images
-5. MobileNetV2 on both Fourier and Laplacian images
-6. MobileNetV2 on RGB (normal) images
-7. EfficientNet on RGB images
-8. EfficientNet Two Models on Laplacian images and RGB

---> Results

-The best result came from the model that used both Fourier and Laplacian processed images with MobileNetV2.
-It reached around 94% accuracy.
-This shows that mixing traditional image filters with modern deep learning gives very good results.

---> How to Use

-All the code is written in Google Colab.

-1. Open any notebook from the `src` folder.
-2. Install the libraries given in `requirements.txt`.
-3. Run all the cells to train and test the model.

---> Credits

-Faculty of Science and Engineering
-Information Systems — Bernoulli Institute

-Master's Thesis
-UZER AHMED

-Affiliation:
-PRISMA Research Lab, University of Groningen, The Netherlands Department of Electrical Engineering and Information Technology [Note: Adjust if different], Federico II University of Naples, Italy

-Thesis Supervisors:

-1. Prof. George Azzopardi (Primary Supervisor) University of Groningen, The Netherlands

-2. Dr. Guru Swaroop Bennabhatkula (Co-Supervisor) University of Groningen, The Netherlands

-This project is focused only on images taken from digital screens like laptops, smartphones, and tablets — not from paper or printed copies.
+# 🌐 Image Recapture Detection

+## 💡 Introduction

+This project studies how to tell if an image is **original** or a **recaptured photo**.
+A recaptured image is a photo taken of a **digital screen** such as a **laptop, tablet, or smartphone**.
+The goal is to detect small visual clues that show whether an image was taken from a screen or is an original digital file.

+---

+## 🔍 What is Recapture Detection

+Recapture detection helps computers find out if a photo was taken from another screen.
+When a person takes a picture of a monitor, tiny marks appear because of **screen pixels**, **light reflections**, or **camera focus**.
+These small changes help identify a recaptured image.

+---

+## 🔒 Why It Is Important

+1️⃣ Helps prevent the stealing of important digital data.
+2️⃣ Useful in finding **fake screenshots** or **fake ID photos**.
+3️⃣ Supports **digital security** and **forensic investigations**.

+---

+## 📚 Papers Studied

+Before building the models, six main research papers were reviewed.
+Each used different ideas like **chromaticity maps**, **adversarial learning**, and **attention networks**.
+These papers helped decide the right direction for this project.

+### Main Ideas from the Papers

+✨ Studying how colors change when screens are photographed.
+✨ Using neural networks that can tell clean and recaptured images apart.
+✨ Observing light reflections and pixel patterns.
+✨ Mixing local and global details for better results.

+---

+## 🧠 Technical Words Explained

+🎞 **Moiré Pattern** – Wavy lines that appear when a screen is photographed.
+🎨 **Color Artifacts** – Unnatural colors near edges in screen photos.
+🔊 **Fourier Transform** – Looks at frequency patterns in an image.
+✂️ **Laplacian Filter** – Highlights edges and small details.
+🔁 **Transfer Learning** – Using a pre-trained model to improve accuracy and save time.

+---

+## ⚙️ Method Used

+### 🔸 Step 1: Image Feature Extraction

+Two image processing methods were used:

+📈 **Fourier Transform**

+* Changes the image into frequency form.
+* Finds repeating patterns like moiré lines.

+🧩 **Laplacian Filter**

+* Detects edges and fine details.
+* Helps find blur and unnatural sharpness from screen photos.

+---

+### 🔸 Step 2: Custom CNN Model

+A simple **Convolutional Neural Network (CNN)** was built to classify images as *original* or *recaptured*.
+It includes:

+* Four convolution layers
+* Global average pooling
+* Batch normalization
+* Dropout for regularization
+* Dense output layer with sigmoid activation

+This model is lightweight and easy to train on medium datasets.

+---

+### 🔸 Step 3: Transfer Learning Models

+Two advanced models were also used to improve accuracy.

+📱 **MobileNetV2**

+* Fast and small model.
+* Works well with limited data.
+* Suitable for real-world mobile applications.

+⚡ **EfficientNet**

+* High accuracy with fewer parameters.
+* Keeps fine image textures.
+* Great for detailed recapture detection tasks.

+---

+## 🧪 Experiments Conducted

+Eight experiments were done using different model and image combinations:

+1️⃣ Basic image analysis and preprocessing
+2️⃣ CNN on Fourier images
+3️⃣ MobileNetV2 on Fourier images
+4️⃣ MobileNetV2 on Laplacian images
+5️⃣ MobileNetV2 on both Fourier and Laplacian images 6️⃣ MobileNetV2 on RGB (normal) images
+7️⃣ EfficientNet on RGB images
+8️⃣ EfficientNet on both Laplacian and RGB images

+---

+## 📊 Results

+🥇 **RGB + Laplacian EfficientNetB0** — 90% Accuracy
+⭐ Best overall model with balanced precision and recall ⭐ Combines both RGB and Laplacian image inputs
+⭐ High accuracy but uses more parameters (8.4M)

+🥈 **RGB EfficientNetB0** — 87.7% Accuracy
+⭐ Strong single-stream model using only RGB images
+⭐ Balanced performance and lower complexity

+🥉 **RGB MobileNetV2** — 85.7% Accuracy
+⭐ Very lightweight model
+⭐ Ideal for mobile or real-time use

+4️⃣ **Laplacian MobileNetV2** — 84.6% Accuracy
+⭐ Uses only edge information
+⭐ Most efficient model for low-resource systems

+---

+## 🧰 How to Use

+All code is written in **Google Colab**.

+1️⃣ Open any notebook from the `src` folder.
+2️⃣ Install the required libraries listed in `requirements.txt`.
+3️⃣ Run all the cells to train and test the models.

+---

+## 🎓 Credits

+**Faculty of Science and Engineering**
+**Information Systems — Bernoulli Institute**

+**Master’s Thesis by:**
+👨‍🎓 **Uzer Ahmed**

+**Affiliations:**
+🏛 **PRISMA Research Lab, University of Groningen, The Netherlands** 🏛 **Department of Electrical Engineering and Information Technology, University of Naples Federico II, Italy**

+**Supervisors:**
+👨‍🏫 **Prof. George Azzopardi** — University of Groningen, The Netherlands 👨‍🏫 **Dr. Guru Swaroop Bennabhatkula** — University of Groningen, The Netherlands

+---

+This project focuses only on **images taken from digital screens** such as **laptops, smartphones, and tablets** — not from paper or printed copies.